From history and heritage to breath-taking countryside

 Bolton has an amazing range of places for you to visit - places where you can learn more about our history and culture, places to entertain the family or just somewhere where you can escape to our fabulous countryside and relax.

-Our town centres’ are opening again, so please visit us and follow the simple steps to keep safe.
+Our town centres’ are open again, so come and pay us a visit, just follow the simple steps to stay safe.

 AirVault.
 Take flight.
 Calling all thrill seekers, highfliers and gravity defiers.
 Welcome to the Northwest's ultimate trampoline park.
 This is AirVault.
 Imagine catching some impressive air as you vault around 90 interconnected trampolines.
 Perfect your slam-dunk, high five your friends then flip into the foam pit.
 We dare you not to smile.
 Not only is it brilliant fun, it's really good for you.
 From the very young to the young at heart, AirVault has something for everyone.